Nurse's Office • Ruthann Turner

 - New school enterers shall provide tuberculosis screening results from either a Tuberculosis Test or the results of a Tuberculosis Risk Assessment administered within the past 12 months prior to school entry.

 Students may not carry any prescription or over-the-counter medications with them in school except for these: Rapid acting bronchial inhalers (e.g. Albuterol), Auto-injectable epinephrine (Epi-Pen) and/or cough drops.
 All other medications must be stored in the Nurse’s Office.
-If your child wishes to carry their own inhaler or self-injecting epinephrine the follow form must be completed and returned to the nurse. --> Self-Administer Form
+If your child wishes to carry their own inhaler or self-inject epinephrine, the following form must be completed and returned to the nurse. --> Self-Administer Form (english) // Self-Administer Form (Spanish)

-All medication sent into school must be in properly labeled bottles with correct child’s name, drug name, exact dose and time to be dispensed.
-It is recommended that a parent/guardian bring all prescription medication to school.
-A doctor’s note with instructions for dispensing at school, plus a proper parent note are required.
+All medication sent to school must be in properly labeled bottles with the correct child’s name, drug name, exact dose and time to be dispensed.
+It is recommended that a parent/guardian brings all prescription medication to school.
+A doctor’s note with instructions for dispensing at school, plus a proper parent's note are required.
 You may ask your pharmacist for an extra labeled bottle for use at school.
 A note MUST include the child’s name, drug name, dose, drug route, exact time(s) to be given, exact date(s) to be given, reason for being given, allergies and a number where parent may be reached.* Download the form here --> *Medication Permission Form

 Student Data Cards/Emergency Cards

 Please make every effort to send a complete emergency card to school for the safety of your child.
 One purpose of this form is to assist the nurse and other school personnel in reaching parents/guardians should a medical emergency arise.
 In the absence of this form, the school may not be able to provide full or immediate treatment.
-During the course of the school year, should this information change, please notify the school nurse so that we can update your child’s card. --> Blank Student Data Card
+During the course of the school year, should this information change, please notify the school nurse so that we can update your child’s card. ---> Click to download which blank student data card in the language of preference - English // Spanish

 Policy for Early Dismissal from School Due to Illness